Level Up Your Euro Trip With One Of The Best Travel Cards In The Game

 I’ll be the first to admit that being able to redeem Membership Rewards to fly first-class across the globe is my favourite way to redeem my Membership Rewards points from my Platinum Card.
 That being said, well after you’ve stepped off the plane, the Platinum Card’s explicit benefits and overall value really shine through American Express’ Fine Hotels & Resorts program.4

 Our lap of Scotland started in Edinburgh with an evening at The Waldorf Astoria, The Caledonian, on a delightful summer’s day.
 As both a Fine Hotels & Resorts partner hotel, and a member of the Hilton Group (with which Platinum Card Members get a complimentary Hilton Honours Gold Status5), I was privy to the full suite of perks including a 12 pm check-in, a room upgrade to a spacious corner suite with beautiful views over Old Town Edinburgh, and a US$100 hotel credit that could be used anywhere in the hotel.
-The reception staff kindly let John – who booked direct through the hotel – check-in early like I did, and I could use my complimentary breakfast for us both the next morning.
+The reception staff kindly let John – who booked direct through the hotel – check in early like I did, and I could use my complimentary breakfast for us both the next morning.

 The summer twilight hours in Scotland meant dinner in the late evening seemed like the most appropriate option to start the tour and the perfect opportunity to call in an often overlooked perk of the Platinum Card – up to $400AUD worth of Global Dining Credit6.
-Platinum Card Members receive up to $200 locally and $200 abroad per calendar year, until 31 December 2024, at a curated collection of thousands of restaurants around the world to contribute to their final bill.
+Platinum Card Members receive up to $200 locally and $200 abroad, until 31 December 2024, at a curated collection of thousands of restaurants around the world to contribute to their final bill.
 The Ivy On The Square in the heart of Edinburgh was our venue of choice for the evening.
 A great way to kick off the tour before a late evening stroll through the old town’s magical cobblestoned streets.

 The Tour